 Ticketing & Theater

 Stop here to purchase your museum tickets, as well as quality souvenirs.
 (See Gift Shop below.)
 The entrance to the shop is on Calle Ayuntamiento, to the right of the El Triunfo Municipal Building and clock tower.
 Take a moment in the adjoining theater to watch the brief orientation film that gives context to the Ruta de Plata story, setting the scene for your entire visit.
-Once you exit to the upper plaza of the courtyard, you will see the museum entrance across the alleyway.
+Once you exit to the upper plaza of the courtyard, you will see the museum entrance across the way.

 Library & Archives